 Everyone wants to feel good enough

 .
 Feeling like you are a good enough person enables you to feel lovable, to love others, and to feel safe and competent in the world.
-But are you really a good enough friend, partner, parent
+But are you really a good enough friend, date

 In her new book, Winnicott and 'Good Enough' Couples Therapy, psychologist Claire Rabin focuses on the important concept of good enough, reviving key ideas from the writings of Donald Winnicott, a British pediatrician whose notions have become fundamental to much of our current understanding of what constitutes mental health.
 Feeling good enough, Winnicott posited—and he focused on the family dynamic, though the ideas are widely applicable—comes from parents who conveyed acceptance, appreciation, and affection to you.
 Some parents, alas, convey to their children instead the impression that "no matter how good you are, it will never be enough."
 Ignoring children, excessively criticizing them, or simply being mean to them, teaches them that something about them is inherently not good—not worthy of love—with predictable ramifications in later years.